|Finding Seasonal or Full Time Cruiseship Jobs - Could It Be The Job For You?|

 Management - There are many types of management positions available with cruise companies, both on board the cruise ship and on land in head offices around the world.
 These types of roles would suit graduates looking to begin their career after leaving university.

 Entertainment staff - Perhaps when thinking about work on a cruise ship, it is some form of entertainment that immediately springs to mind.
 Indeed, these types of jobs are usually amongst the most popular and therefore the most competitive when people are applying for jobs.
 If you are a student or graduate with a particular talent for dancing, singing, hosting, maybe you’re a qualified swimming instructor who knows a few water-based games; these are all the types of roles available.
 Obviously, entertainment staff need to be outgoing, confident and love working with the public. and if you are the type of person who enjoys working with the public, taking charge of shore excursions means you also get to see more places when the cruise ship stops off at its destinations.
+PEEL Talent have these roles.

 Chefs, pastry chefs, bakers - If you have graduated from catering college or are experienced at working in kitchens, there are many types of cruise ship work available to you.
 These are just a small selection of them, as you will know if you are experienced in catering.
 Could you handle a seasonal job in the kitchen of a cruise ship?